-- What attitudes, values and beliefs are being expressed here? - What are the explicit (clear) messages and the implicit (hidden) messages? - Who has the power in this situation? - Are they using this power in ways that are health-enhancing or health-harming? - Who is being advantaged how and why?

-- Who is being disadvantaged how and why? - What are the inequalities that exist in this situation? - What needs to change for a more healthenhancing situation?
+- What attitudes, values and beliefs are being expressed here? - What are the explicit (clear) messages and the implicit (hidden) messages? - Who has the power in this situation? - Are they using this power in ways that are healthenhancing or health-harming? - Who is being advantaged how and why? - Who is being disadvantaged how and why? - What are the inequalities that exist in this situation? - What needs to change for a more healthenhancing situation?

-Take a digital copy of the collage and file it in the learning journal.
+Student learning journal entry: Take a digital copy of the collage and file it in the learning journal.
 Students write a summary paragraph explaining their collage - the attitudes, values and beliefs around alcohol that were expressed and the links between these and people's wellbeing.
 If some critical thinking questions from above were not used in class, these could be set for the learning journal/homework task.

-This activity could be used to explore advertising or other cultural issues for learning to be assessed by Achievement Standard AS90975 (Health 1.6) Demonstrate understanding of issues to make healthenhancing decisions in drug-related situations.
+Extending this activity to meet NZC Level 6 / NCEA Level 1: This activity could be used to explore advertising or other cultural issues for learning to be assessed by Achievement Standard AS90975 (Health 1.6) Demonstrate understanding of issues to make health-enhancing decisions in drug-related situations.
 Added focus on the questions about who has the power and who is advantaged and disadvantaged in these situations will help develop deeper conceptual understanding of what is fair and unfair (leading to understanding of social justice).

-Teachers will need to be confident in their own use and understanding of a range of critical thinking questions commonly used in health education, and what critical thinking 'looks and sounds' like when it is applied to an AoD context.
+Teacher knowledge and pedagogy: Teachers will need to be confident in their own use and understanding of a range of critical thinking questions commonly used in health education, and what critical thinking 'looks and sounds' like when it is applied to an AoD context.

-How readily were students able to respond to the critical thinking questions and suggest responses that would indicate they were 'thinking critically?
+Teacher's evaluation of the activity: How readily were students able to respond to the critical thinking questions and suggest responses that would indicate they were 'thinking critically?
 What's your evidence for this?
 What are the implications for future learning where students will be required to think critically in ways consistent with what this means in health education?

-Legal matters related to drugs and alcohol - and how this affects well-being
+Legal matters related to drugs and alcohol - and how these affect wellbeing

-Purpose: The laws related to the supply, purchase and use of alcohol have a role in supporting the well-being of young people.
+Purpose: The laws related to the supply, purchase and use of alcohol have a role in supporting the wellbeing of young people.
 Experiencing legal 'trouble' for alcohol-related reasons can be very stressful and have long term implications.
-This activity explores alcohol laws that have implications for young people and the ways legal matters link to well-being.
+This activity explores alcohol laws that have implications for young people and the ways legal matters link to wellbeing.

-Students will access information about laws/legislation relating to the use of legal and illegal drugs in New Zealand.
+Learning intention: Students will access information about laws/legislation relating to the use of legal and illegal drugs in New Zealand.
 (4D3/4) (4A3)

-Locating quality information efficiently.
+Digital fluency: Locating quality information efficiently.

-- Access to websites with information about alcohol laws with relevance for young people eg alcohol.org.nz, NZ Transport Agency (NZTA search the Alcohol and drugs section), Youth Law, Citizens Advice Bureau (legal ages). - School policy(ies) or guidelines on alcohol use at school functions, school camps etc. - Materials for making A2 or A3 sized posters paper, magazines for collage, pens and colouring materials, or the poster may be completed digitally using a simple design programme.
+- Access to websites with information about alcohol laws with relevance for young people e.g. alcohol.org.nz, NZ Transport Agency (NZTA - search the Alcohol and drugs section), Youth Law, Citizens Advice Bureau (legal ages). - School policy(ies) or guidelines on alcohol use at school functions, school camps etc. - Materials for making A2 or A3 sized posters paper, magazines for collage, pens and colouring materials, or the poster may be completed digitally using a simple design programme.